cyriaca/Cyriaca.Unity.Sdk/README.md

 NuGet packages it references to the specified directory.
 This may be useful in writing code entirely inside a generic .NET ecosystem while explicitly producing assemblies/etc from the packages that Unity projects are informed of as well.
-It can also be a fairly neat way of managing NuGet dependencies in general, using a single csproj to track the packages, provided that you run `dotnet restore` whenever you change the dependencies and manually delete any files left over from unused packages.
+It can also be a fairly neat way of managing NuGet dependencies in general, using a single csproj to track the packages, provided that you run `dotnet build` whenever you change the dependencies and manually delete any files left over from removed packages.

 ## Source Generators